fbpx

 • Clean your gear before and after a hike.
 A handheld boot brush works well!

-• Stay on marked and/or designated trails to keep invasive species populations localized for easier management and prevent introduction to new areas.
+• Stay on marked and/or designated trails to keep invasive species populations localized and prevent introduction to new areas.

 Know Your Invasives